 Space Conditioning Systems

 In California, for more than the past half-century, the most popular house heating system has been a natural gas burning central furnace.
-In areas that experience hot summer / fall weather, an air conditioning (AC) system is often included.
+In areas that experience hot summer / fall weather, an air conditioning (AC) system is often paired with the heating unit.
 In this case, a condensing unit is placed outdoors.
 Refrigerant piping ties the outdoor AC unit to a cooling coil which is placed inside the furnace.
 In this way, the furnace fan and ducts do double-duty as the AC air circulation system.

-Phasing out the use of fossil fuels is essential in order to make some progress in slowing down global heating.
-Solar space heating can be accomplished by heating liquid in solar panels, then circulating that warmed liquid around a home.
+Phasing out the use of fossil fuels (i.e. natural gas heating) is essential in order to make some progress in slowing down global heating.
+One alternative, solar space heating, consists of heating a liquid in solar panels, then circulating that warmed liquid around a home.
 But such a system is expensive, in part because it will need a "conventional" back-up heating system for when there are excessive cloudy days and cold nights.
-Electric resistance heating (such as used in wall heaters and plug-in heaters) technically could heat an entire home.
+Another space heater type, electric resistance heating (such as used in wall heaters and plug-in heaters) technically could heat an entire home.
 But straight electric heat is so inefficient that it is banned by California's building energy code (except in rare, limited uses).

 The good news is that there is a technology that can efficiently heat homes without relying on fossil fuels, and do so economically!
 The technology is called a heat pump.
 Heat pumps have been around for decades.
 But until the past decade or so, they were no more efficient than gas furnaces.
 And until the climate crisis started becoming clear to designers, builders, and building owners, there was no big incentive to change from the common gas furnace to using heat pumps.